NCAlgebra/NC/DOCUMENTATION/PREAMBLE/TeX.md

 let you specify the names and, when appropriate, the path, of the corresponding programs to be used by `NCTeX`.
-Alternatively, you can also directly implement custom version of
+Alternatively, you can also directly implement custom versions of

 	NCRunDVIPS
 	NCRunLaTeX